Waveframe-Labs/Aurora-Research-Initiative/governance/ARI_BOUNDARIES_AND_RESPONSIBILITIES.md

 AWO is responsible for:

-- Translating ARI and Neurotransparency requirements into procedural workflow logic
+- Translating ARI and epistemic requirements into procedural workflow logic
 - Orchestrating reasoning steps in a structured, auditable manner
 - Producing workflow artifacts subject to ARI legitimacy rules
-- Performing metadata handling until superseded by CRI-CORE
+- Performing metadata generation, subject to validation and encapsulation by CRI-CORE

 ### Explicit Prohibitions